jessicading/mergeomics/README.md

 In previous documentations and tutorials, "MARKER" was used as a column name in input files, and this tutorial will still describe associations as "markers" but in input and output files, "LOCUS" will take the place of "MARKER".
 This is because the particular scripts being used as examples here use "LOCUS" and not "MARKER" column names.
 This can be modified by the user in their own analysis.

-All scripts need to source "Mergeomics.R"
+All scripts except MDF need to source "Mergeomics.R".

-### Marker Dependency Filtering
+### Marker Dependency Filtering (MDF)

 MDF removes dependent markers and prepares an optimized marker and gene file for marker set enrichment analysis (MSEA).
 You must have the ldprune software installed for this script.
 The inputs are enumerated in the scripts as enumerated below.

+As of writing, MDF is done mostly for GWAS data (to correct for linkage disequilibrium).
+If starting from transcriptomic, proteomic, epigenomic, or metabolomic data, start from MSEA (it is recommended to use the `runMSEA` function to simplify the analysis).

 #### Inputs
 1. ```LOCFILE```: Disease/Phenotype Associated Data <br/>